How to grow fruit trees

 More importantly, thinning your fruit reduces the weight on each branch and prevents them from snapping or breaking.
 Broken branches mean you lose fruit, and they provide an easy place for diseases to enter.
 Trees sometimes naturally drop surplus fruit, called the ‘June’ drop, so it’s best to wait until after this time to thin your fruit trees.

 We hope you find our guide to growing your own fruit trees helpful.
-For more information, head over to our fruit tree hub page to find top tips on preventing disease, growing exotic fruit and much more.
+For more information on fruit trees, head over to our hub page to find top tips on preventing disease, growing exotic fruit and much more.
 Share your images with us on Twitter or Instagram using the hashtag #YourTMGarden.

 Sign Up For Exclusive Special Offers